 Artwork was created in 2017.

-Print size 11"x14" is an open edition and is printed on watercolour paper using archival inks.
+Print size 11"x14" is a limited edition of 100 and is printed on watercolour paper using archival inks.

 Print size 16"x20" is printed on fine art paper using archival inks and is a limited edition of 100.

 These prints and the accompanied certificate of authenticity are signed by the artist.
 Included is a 5"x7" postcard (may not be of the same image).
 Prints are shipped flat.